 Where: Soaps, toothpastes, and other personal care products.

 Why: Studies suggest Triclosan may contribute to making bacteria resistant to antibiotics.
-The FDA is engaged in an ongoing scientific and regulatory review of this ingredient.
+UPDATE: The FDA has banned this ingredient.

 My Advice?
 Check ingredients panels and avoid those that contain this or any synthetic antibacterial agents unless there's a special need.

 What: Perfluorochemicals (PFCs).

 Where: Non-stick cookware, stain- and water-repelling fabric treatments, takeout containers.